davecparker/code12/Doc/API.md

 Graphics objects in Code12 are positioned on the screen by (x, y) coordinates.
-The coordinate values are not pixels, but instead are in unit values relative to the size of the graphics area, which we will call the "screen".
+The coordinate values are not pixels, but instead are in unit values relative to the width of the graphics area, or "screen".
 Size values (e.g. width and height) use the same units.

 ##### X Coordinates, Width, and Object Scaling
 The screen area is always 100 units wide, by definition, so an x-coordinate of 50 is always horizontally centered in the screen.
-So you can think of an x-coordinate value as a percent of the window width.
+You can think of an x-coordinate value as a percent of the window width.
 An x value of 0 is at the left edge, 50 is in the center, and 100 is at the right edge.
 Similarly, a width of 50 is half as wide as the screen.